 Here’s a list of things to plan a perfect Holi party:

 Party Theme: Holi is all about joy and colors so choose a theme that is fun for the guest.
-Few popular ones are – Bollywood theme, Banaras Ki Holi theme, color based themes, Chaat party theme and so on.
+Few popular ones are – Bollywood theme, Banaras Ki Holi theme, color-based themes, Chaat party theme, and so on.

-You can design hand-written invites or make digital ones using apps like Canva, Picasa, Keynote, etc. which have a lot of options for even beginners to try their hand at designing.
+You can design hand-written invites or make digital ones using mobile apps like Canva, Picasa, Keynote, etc. which have a lot of options for beginners to try their hand at designing.

 Some fun decor ideas for the Holi party:

 - Chalkboard menu or colorful poster announcing the menu